 CPR

-Get trained and certified in giving high quality CPR and using an AED for adults, children, and babies.
+Get trained and certified in giving high quality CPR and using an AED for adults and children.
 Earn your certification through the American Red Cross with our in-person training, and learn life-saving skills in an interactive, hands-on class.

 Certificates will be given at the end of the class.